Pavua will be amongst Mozambique’s first renewables IPPs and will generate up to 160MW of electricity for the national grid

 Mozambique is vulnerable to climate change, experiencing recurrent droughts and flooding which undermine food security, livelihoods and public health.
 Only approximately 34% of the population has access to electricity; the majority of whom are in and around the main cities.
 This lack of infrastructure remains a significant constraint to improving levels of education, healthcare and agriculture.

-It is however, growing at a rapid pace, with 7.4% annual GDP growth in 2013.
-The past five years have seen a boom of large-scale projects largely within the extractive industries such as coal, gas and timber.
+However, Mozambique has been growing at a rapid pace, with 7% annual GDP growth from 2013 to 2019.
+The past decade has seen a boom of large-scale projects largely within the extractive industries such as coal, gas and timber.
 Energy consumption is expected to increase rapidly as a result of this growth.
-Peak demand in Mozambique is expected to have risen from 364MW in 2007 to 1,352MW by 2030, according to the Generation Master Plan for the Power Sector that Norconsult completed for the Government in 2009.
-However, Mozambique’s current allocation of installed capacity of 450MW, and therefore is struggling to introduce supply to accommodate this growing market.
+Peak demand in Mozambique is expected to have risen from 1,120 MW in 2017 to 6,722 MW by 2042, according to Electricidade de Mocambique’s Integrated Master Plan (2018-2043).

 The Government of Mozambique is therefore facing the dual challenge of mitigating and adapting to climate change while also increasing installed power generation capacity.
 Increasing installed hydropower capacity has the dual advantage of supplying clean energy whilst also mitigating some of the worst effects of climate induced droughts and flooding.